oxguy3/schiff.io/_posts/2017-07-21-reverse-engineering-humble-bundle-api.md

 After the user clicks the Submit button, it looks for an object called `Android` and tries to pass the reCAPTCHA challenge and response to a `setCaptchaResponse` method.
-However, the Android object does not exist on our machine, so this code ends up doing essentially.
+However, the Android object does not exist on our machine, so this code ends up doing essentially nothing.
 It's likely that, when this web page is rendered inside the Humble Bundle app, it injects an object called `Android` into the page -- since we're using our web browser instead of the app, the object never gets created.

 _(As a matter of fact, you can find the code that does this in CaptchaActivity.smali.
 The onCreate method in that class makes a WebView, then